cagilalsac/UsersMicroservices/README.md

     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Features/Roles/RoleDeleteHandler.cs

-44. Since Group entity has relational User entities (group-users one to many relationship),
+44. (Week 6) Since Group entity has relational User entities (group-users one to many relationship),
     we should check if the group to be deleted has any relational users in the Handle method.
 If any, we shouldn't delete the group:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Features/Groups/GroupDeleteHandler.cs